ETdoFresh/Blog/content/post/import/2010/2010-12-16-enable-sound-controls-mute-in-media-center-7-7mc.md

 Tonight I was having issues muting my HD content.
 My normal SD conent has normal, vol up/down and mute capabilities.
 Unfortunately, my HD conent was always like near max blast, even if I hit mute or vol down.

 So what I did was turn on Auto Volume!
-It works now&#8230; no dolby digital sound from the TV anymore, but, I only use TV speakers anyway, so I&#8217;m not missing much.
+It works now... no dolby digital sound from the TV anymore, but, I only use TV speakers anyway, so I'm not missing much.

 <pre>I believe it's in:
 Settings > TV > Audio > Auto Volume Checkbox</pre>